 This is a revision of a column that was first published by Inside Indiana Business several years ago.
-Given our ongoing hangover from the Great Recession, it seems this continues to be relevant. — JH
+Perhaps it continues to be relevant. — JH

 Perhaps one answer is power.
 A 1979 Harvard Business Review article identified two forms of power: